mwmlln/hangman/README.md

 ###  Game process

 1. Upon loading the page, large logo ascii art displays and asks user to input their name.
-As the name is not relevant to the game, user can input any letters or numbers desired.
+As the name is not relevant to the game, user can input any letters, numbers or charactors desired.
 When user completes entering their name, welcome message with their name appears.

     <details><summary>Logo and welcome message</summary>